 In winter we now have fields of grass and clover, and fields sown with winter cover crops which hold the goodness for growing the crops in the spring.
 This means we not only have more wildlife breeding on the farm in the spring and summer but far more surviving the lean, cold days of winter.
 We also provide wheat and seed in feeders for birds in the winter, and as part of our Countryside Stewardship Scheme with Natural England , we leave two small areas of crops for bird food unharvested each year, to provide more winter food for birds.
 Under the scheme we also provide extra food for wild birds from January to April, and we have left two 1 hectare patches of bare ground in fields to encourage lapwings and other birds to nest.
 Countryside Stewardship helps support organic farming, and the many fields of wild flowers in the middle of the farm.

-We manage the older woods on the farm, Wharton's Belt and North Wood (both planted around 1800) to discourage Sycamore and to let in light in selected patches each year, to encourage shrub growth, and to allow us to plant new native trees and shrubs like hazel.
+We manage the older woods on the farm, Wharton's Belt and North Wood (both planted around 1800) to discourage Sycamore and to let in light in patches.
+This encourages shrub growth, and to allow us to plant new native trees and shrubs like hazel.
 We leave dying and dead trees and dead wood, as these are vitally important habitats for wildlife (half a natural wood may consist of dead trees).
 We also treasure tree ivy, which does not kill healthy trees, and which provides crucial late flowers for insects in the autumn, and berries for birds to eat in late winter.